top of page

 Already Certificated Sport and Recreational Pilots

-Many certificated Sport and Recreational Pilots chose to pursue further training after earning their license:
+Many certificated Sport and Recreational Pilots chose to pursue further training after earning their first certificate:

 • Class B, C, and D airspace/airfield privileges